ngsilverman/jquery-ui-markup/README.md

 Specify the interaction, widget or effect through the `data-ui` attribute and the options through `data-ui-<option>="value"` with option being the hyphenated option name (`data-ui-connect-with` instead of `connectWith`, for instance).

+**All the jQuery UI options of Boolean, Integer, Number or String type are available.**

 ## Extra Options

 `data-ui-delay="<milliseconds>"` Adds a delay before the start of an effect (Add Class, Effect, Hide, Show or Toggle).